jeffdgr8/kotbase/docs/peer-to-peer-sync.md

 1. Get the listener’s endpoint.
 Here we use a known URL, but it could be a URL established dynamically in a discovery phase.
-2. Initialize the replicator configuration with the database to be synchronized and the listener it is to synchronize with
+2. Initialize the replicator configuration with the collections of the database to be synchronized and the listener it is to synchronize with.
-3. Configure the replicator to expect a self-signed certificate from the listener
+3. Configure the replicator to expect a self-signed certificate from the listener.
-4. Configure the replicator to present basic authentication credentials if the listener prompts for them (client authentication is optional)
+4. Configure the replicator to present basic authentication credentials if the listener prompts for them (client authentication is optional).
-5. Initialize the replicator
+5. Initialize the replicator.
-6. Start the replicator
+6. Start the replicator.

 ## API Highlights